 - Genetics: Family history plays a significant role in the development of bunions.
 If your parents or grandparents have had bunions, you might be more predisposed to developing them too.

-- Footwear Choices: Wearing tight, narrow, or high-heeled shoes can increase the risk of bunions.
-These types of shoes compress the toes and force the big toe into an unnatural position, contributing to the misalignment of the joint.
+- Footwear Choices: Wearing shoes that is tight, narrow, or high heels can increase the risk of bunions.
+These types of shoes compress the toes and force the big toe into an unnatural position, contributing to the misalignment of the big toe joint.

 - Occupational Factors: Jobs that require prolonged standing or repetitive motions can contribute to bunion development.
 People in professions like retail, nursing, or hospitality may be at a higher risk due to the constant pressure on the feet.

-- Inflammatory Conditions: Some inflammatory conditions, such as rheumatoid arthritis, can affect the joints and lead to bunion formation.
-These conditions can weaken the joint's supportive structures and promote misalignment.
+- Inflammatory Conditions: Some inflammatory conditions, such as rheumatoid arthritis, can affect the big toe joint and lead to bunion formation.
+These conditions can weaken the big toe joint supportive structures and promote misalignment.

-- Age and Hormonal Changes: As we age, the ligaments and tendons in our feet may become weaker and less able to support the joint properly.
-Additionally, hormonal changes, such as those during pregnancy, can lead to ligament laxity and contribute to joint misalignment.
+- Age and Hormonal Changes: As we age, the ligaments and tendons in our feet may become weaker and less able to support the big toe joint properly.
+Additionally, hormonal changes, such as those during pregnancy, can lead to ligament laxity and contribute to big toe joint misalignment.

 - Biomechanical Abnormalities: Issues with the way you walk or the mechanics of your foot can increase the risk of bunions.
-For example, if you overpronate (roll your foot inward excessively) while walking, it can alter the joint's alignment over time.
+For example, if you overpronate (roll your foot inward excessively) while walking, it can alter the big toe joint alignment over time.

 - Previous Foot Injuries: Injuries that affect the structure of the foot can disrupt its biomechanics and contribute to bunion formation.
-Fractures, dislocations, or other trauma can change how the bones and joints interact.
+Fractures, dislocations, or other trauma can change how the bones and big toe joint interact.

 Bunions Beyond Aesthetics